tigrulya-exe/SSM/supports/integration-test/README.md

 ```
 python test_small_file_rule -n 10 -s 10KB
 ```
-This command will generate 10 files under TEST_DIR, the size of every file is 10KB.
+This command will generate 10 files under HDFS_TEST_DIR, the size of every file is 10KB.
 Then trigger a small file compact rule on these files.

 #### Small file compact action
 ```
 python test_small_file_actions -a compact -n 5 -s 10KB
 ```
-This command will generate 5 files under TEST_DIR, the size of every file is 10KB.
+This command will generate 5 files under HDFS_TEST_DIR, the size of every file is 10KB.
 Then trigger a small file compact action on these files, the default container file of these files is /container_tmp_file.

 #### Small file uncompact action